David Berkowitz: Moskowitz and Violante shooting (July)

 With the first anniversary of the initial .44 caliber shootings approaching, police established a sizable dragnet that emphasized past hunting grounds in Queens and the Bronx.
 However, the next and final .44 shooting occurred in Brooklyn.

 Early on July 31, 1977, secretary Stacy Moskowitz and clothing salesman Robert Violante (both 20) were sitting in Violante's car, which was parked under a streetlight near a city park in Bath Beach, on their first date.
 They were kissing when a man approached within three feet (90 cm) of the passenger side of the car and fired four rounds, striking both victims in the head before he escaped into the park.
 Violante lost his left eye; Moskowitz, the only blonde victim of Berkowitz, died from her injuries.

 That night, Detective John Falotico was awakened at home and told to report to the 10th Homicide Division at the 60th Precinct station house in Coney Island.
-He was given two weeks to work on the Moskowitz and Violante case as a normal murder investigation—if it could not be solved in that timeframe, it was to be given to the Son of Sam task force.
+He was given two weeks to work on the Moskowitz—Violante case as a normal murder investigation; if it could not be solved in that timeframe, it was to be given to the Son of Sam task force.

 Suspicion and capture (August 1977)

 Suspicion

-Local resident Cacilia Davis was walking her dog at the scene of the Moskowitz-Violante shooting when she saw patrol officer Michael Cataneo ticketing a car parked near a fire hydrant.
+Local resident Cacilia Davis was walking her dog at the scene of the Moskowitz—Violante shooting when she saw patrol officer Michael Cataneo ticketing a car parked near a fire hydrant.
 Moments after the traffic police had left, a young man walked past her from the area of the car and seemed to study her with some interest.
 Davis felt concerned because he was holding some kind of "dark object" in his hand.
-She ran to her home only to hear shots fired behind her in the street.
+She ran to her home, only to hear shots fired behind her in the street.
 Davis remained silent about this experience for four days until she contacted police, who checked every car that had been ticketed in the area that night.
 Berkowitz's yellow 1970 Ford Galaxie was among the cars they investigated.

 On August 9, 1977, NYPD detective James Justis telephoned the Yonkers Police Department to ask them to schedule an interview with Berkowitz.
-The Yonkers police dispatcher who took his call was Wheat Carr, who recognized the name "David Berkowitz" and said, "Let me tell you about him.
+The Yonkers police dispatcher who took his call was Wheat Carr, who recognized Berkowitz's name and said, "Let me tell you about him.
 I know him.
 He lives right behind me."
-She told Justis that Berkowitz had shot and wounded a black Labrador Retriever belonging to her father Sam Carr.
+She told Justis that Berkowitz had shot and wounded a black Labrador Retriever belonging to her father, Sam Carr.
 When Justis heard "Sam", he had a strong feeling that Berkowitz was the person they'd been looking for.
 Wheat Carr's brothers John and Michael were later alleged to be cult confederates of Berkowitz.

 Justis asked Yonkers police for help tracking down Berkowitz.
 According to Mike Novotny, a Yonkers police sergeant, the department had their own suspicions about Berkowitz in connection with strange crimes in their jurisdiction, referred to in one of the Son of Sam letters.
-Yonkers investigators told Justis that Berkowitz might be the Son of Sam.
+Yonkers investigators told Justis that Berkowitz might be behind the killings.